MiiNoe879/dev-guide/README.md

 ## 3. Coding Style
 - Where feasible, the coding conventions for that particular language should be followed.
 - Use white-space.
 It doen't add real overhead and makes your code much easier to read later.
 Code is only written once, but read often.

+## 4. Payment
+For payment, an invoice is required from you.
+There are free tools to quickly generate invoices.
+E.g. https://invoice-generator.com/#/3

+Add your own details and the company details you received.
+Then description of the project and work done and your bank details.